Arthur Wellesley, 1st Duke of Wellington: Brief return to Britain: 1795–1796

-After returning to England in March 1795, he was reinstated as a member of parliament for Trim.
+After returning to England in March 1795, he was reinstated as a member of the Irish parliament for Trim.
 He hoped to be given the position of secretary of war in the new Irish government but the new lord-lieutenant, Lord Camden, was only able to offer him the post of Surveyor-General of the Ordnance.
 Declining the post, he returned to his regiment, now at Southampton preparing to set sail for the West Indies.
 After seven weeks at sea, a storm forced the fleet back to Poole.
 The 33rd was given time to recuperate and a few months later, Whitehall decided to send the regiment to India.
 Wellesley was promoted full colonel by seniority on 3 May 1796 and a few weeks later set sail for Calcutta with his regiment.

 India: 1797–1805

 Arriving in Calcutta in February 1797, he spent five months there before being sent in August to a brief expedition to the Philippines, where he established a list of new hygiene precautions for his men to deal with the unfamiliar climate.
 Returning in November to India, he learnt that his elder brother Richard, now known as Lord Mornington, had been appointed as the new Governor-General of India.
+He travelled aboard the ship Endeavour, commanded by Captain Robert Eastwick, who recounts in detail the passage from Madras to Calcutta in his autobiographical narrative.

 In 1798 he changed the spelling of his surname to "Wellesley"; up to this time he was still known as Wesley, which his eldest brother considered the ancient and proper spelling.